Reverse Polish notation

-Reverse Polish notation (RPN), also known as reverse Łukasiewicz notation, Polish postfix notation or simply postfix notation, is a mathematical notation in which operators follow their operands, in contrast to prefix or Polish notation (PN), in which operators precede their operands.
-The notation does not need any parentheses for as long as each operator has a fixed number of operands.
+Reverse Polish notation (RPN), also known as reverse Łukasiewicz notation, Polish postfix notation or simply postfix notation, is a mathematical notation in which operators follow their operands (e.g. $3\ 4\ +$), in contrast to the more common infix notation (in which operators are placed between operands, e.g. $3 + 4$), as well as prefix notation (in which operators precede their operands, e.g. $+\ 3\ 4$).
+The notation does not need any parentheses as long as each operator has a fixed number of operands.

+Here are some examples to illustrate the differences between the aforementioned types of notation: